ehildt/acap/README.md

 </h1>
 </br>

-**ACAP** offers a ready-to-use setup for easy initialization.
-It utilizes a config.yml file instead of relying solely on system environment variables, while still allowing you to set them if necessary.
-When using ACAP in Docker or K8S, you can easily map the config.yml file through the volumes `/app/config.yml`.
+**ACAP** simplifies the initialization process by providing a convenient ready-to-use setup.
+It leverages a `config.yml` file, reducing dependence on system environment variables, while still allowing flexibility to set them when required.

-The config.yml file contains default presets that make it easier to create a container for local development.
+When utilizing ACAP in Docker or Kubernetes (K8S), configuring the service is effortless.
+By binding the `/app/config.yml` to a volume, you can easily adjust the service settings.
+The `config.yml` file contains default presets, which, when combined with Docker Compose, enable a speedy setup for local development.
+This approach facilitates a seamless spin-up process for your projects.

 <details align="center">
 <summary>Expand to see the sample config.yml file</summary>